 - Introductory discussion with Hollis Gillespie, topics to include finding an agent and publisher for your manuscript, determining the genre of your book, breaking down doors and ass-kicking writing techniques.

 - Lunch is served with complimentary mimosas and inappropriate conversation (useful for dislodging buried creativity).
-Menu to include items like 5-cheese flatbread, mushroom-and-spinach flatbread, deli spirals, fresh fruit and POT LUCK!.
+Menu to include 5-cheese flatbread, mushroom-and-spinach flatbread, deli spirals, fresh fruit and POT LUCK!.
 Coffee, tea and snacks will also be available throughout the day during workshops.